damianhakert/damianhakert.github.io/source/posts/2016-04-20-feature-highlight-move-issues.html.md

 So we know that this description holds a reference to issue 123 but we do not know *where it is*, or how to substitute it in the right place.
 We needed to modify the source text.
 However, changing the source text would interfere with Markdown.
-This was a tricky problem since we depend on syntax of the Markdown and it's lexical rules.

-To solve this, I tried some prototypes but couldn't find a better solution than writing yet another parser for Markdown.
-This time, it would support the full Abstract Syntax Tree of Markdown with additional support for mutable nodes in a syntax tree (like you can modify nodes in a tree).
+To solve this, I tried some prototypes but couldn't find a better solution than writing yet another parser for Markdown that would support the full Abstract Syntax Tree of Markdown.
+This would add support for mutable nodes in a tree, allowing us to modify text where needed.

 However, once I started this work, I felt that this was a complicated solution so I decided to look for a [boring solution][values].
 I reached out to my fellow developers on the team to find a better boring solution.
 After sometime, [Kamil] helped me [with this][helped] and his suggestion worked!
-In the end, we are happy to be able to deliver a feature that makes moving issues between projects possible.

 [Kamil]: https://twitter.com/ayufanpl
 [helped]: https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/2831#note_4189430